Graduate ApplicationAll graduate applications begin here.

 Military /Veteran Application Fee Waiver (Effective starting Spring of 2023)

 - If you are a current member or veteran of the U.S. Armed Forces, National Guard, or Reserves, you are eligible for a waiver of the graduate application fee.
-To receive this waiver, you’ll be asked to include with your application one of the following forms of documentation: a copy of your active duty orders, DD214.
+To receive this waiver, you’ll be asked to include with your application one of the following forms of documentation: a copy of your active duty orders, DD214, or NGB-22.
 Other forms of documentation may be possible; please contact us by email at firstname.lastname@example.org or by telephone at (405) 744-6368 if you have any questions.

 To facilitate timely review of your application and ensure your application receives full consideration, please submit your complete application at least 30 days prior (for domestic) or at least 90 days prior (for international) prior to the program’s deadline to allow sufficient time for your letter of recommendation writers to submit their letters on your behalf.
 Applicants who submit their application without all required materials should be aware their application cannot be reviewed until it is complete.

 First check you programs website to see if your program has an application deadline.
 If your program does not have a deadline or preferred date listed, then your application must be complete with transcripts, other required materials and letters of recommendation present by February 1st for full consideration for a fall semester admission, July 1st for spring semester admission or January 1st for summer session admission.
 However, in some special cases programs will make exceptions to these deadlines.

 The most complete and up-to-date status of your submitted application can be viewed by logging into your account (click here) and viewing the checklist on your dashboard.
 Use this portal to check your application status (phone calls and emails to the Graduate College to check the status of your application will delay our processing of applications).